mbuckaway/esp32-homekit-garagedoor/README.md

 There is an button handler tied to GPIO0 which on most devices is attached to the boot button.
 Holding the button has two effects:
 - hold for 3 seconds to reset the WIFI setup
-- hold for 10 seconds to wipe the WIFI and homekit config and start over (factory default)
+- hold for 10 seconds to wipe the config to "factory defaults" and start over

-For a reset, one does not necessary need the monitor.
-You can manually add the WIFI password and manually add the device to homekit....but the monitor makes things easier.